flyaruu/flyaruu.github.io/_posts/2015-03-18-Service-Discovery-in-OSGi-and-Docker.md

  - It can run pretty much anything that runs in Linux
  - It reduces a (possibly very complex) application to an image, environment parameters and exposed ports.
- - It has a pretty sweet API
+ - It has a pretty CLI / API

 There are also some things Docker explicitly *does not* do:
  - Orchestration
  - Service Discovery

+(/dockerapi/)[Monitoring the Docker daemon]